Industry Update and Forecast

 - Potential new home buyers are very price sensitive and are pushing for lower costs on homes.

-- Builders are changing their strategy and offer lower lines on their standards which could move kitchen and bath budgets from 4-5% to 3-4%.
+- Builders are changing their strategy and offering lower lines on their standards which could move kitchen and bath budgets from 4-5% to 3-4%.

 - The biggest growth in new construction is going to be starter homes.